Cholera Vaccine Production Up But Stockpiles Still Short: WHO

-The World health Organization had warned in October that the global stockpile was effectively depleted, hampering attempts to bring the disease under control.
+The World health Organisation had warned in October that the global stockpile was effectively depleted, hampering attempts to bring the disease under control.

 The UN health agency said production of oral vaccine doses surged last month thanks to new formulations and manufacturing methods.